Michelle0608-ccyy/cvp-analysis-tool/README.md

 ```
 The application will automatically launch in your default browser, and you can start the CVP analysis immediately.

-### Method 2: Install dependencies manually
-If the first method fails, you can install the required libraries one by one with the following commands:
+In step 4, if the first method fails, you can install the required libraries one by one with the following commands:
 ```bash
 pip install streamlit
 pip install pandas